 So how is this appalling revelation connected to the voracious rodents mentioned above?
 Think about it!
-When we eat large amounts of calorie, fat and sodium laden food, we gain weight!
-Then when we try to do something about it, we find that we are having a difficult, if not impossible time forgoing the calories and fat, and in spite of the “shock” of that number on the scale, and the “pain” of social censure and physical distress, we continue to eat more than we should.
+When we eat large amounts of calorie, fat, sodium, and chemical laden food, we gain weight!
+Then when we try to do something about it, we find that we are having a difficult, if not impossible time foregoing the calories and fat, and in spite of the “shock” of that number on the scale, our tight clothes and the “pain” of social censure and physical distress, we continue to eat more than we should.

 Rat brains and human brains

 I understand that we are not rats; we are human beings.
 Nevertheless, if rats can be affected in this way, it stands to reason that we may have a similar response.
 This supposition certainly seems to be borne out with the correlation between the increased availability and consumption of unhealthy food and the upsurge of obesity in general and morbid obesity in particular.

 In a way, we've become “human lab rats,” allowing ourselves to be managed by the keepers of the food supply.
 Of course, it’s partly our own fault because, unlike rats, we are free to eat what we like.
 We can also vote with our food dollars for the kind of food that will keep us healthy.

 The difference is that, unless they are from “The Secret of NIMH”, rats cannot do research or educate themselves about the foods they eat.
 Fortunately, human beings can.
 Although you may not dine at the particular restaurant whose nutritional data is mentioned above, you can take a minute to look up the information about the restaurants you do frequent, and then adjust your habits accordingly.
 You can read food labels and pay attention to the foods you buy.
 As this study suggests, it is very likely that you can protect yourself from becoming addicted to food by making informed food choices.